Try Grounded AI

 Test Suite lets you build a named set of test cases and run them as a group.
 Use this for sprint regression testing or pre-release checklists.

-- Switch to Test Suite tab within New Test.
+- Switch to the Test Suite tab within New Test.

 - Name your suite (e.g. "Sprint 14 — AI Chatbot").